supermarsx/smsgate/spec.md

 ### 6.2 Foreground Relay Service
 - Optional persistent foreground service for maximum reliability.
-- Maintains a Socket.IO connection to mark the phone as online.
+- Maintains a WebSocket connection to mark the phone as online.
 - Uses a persistent notification (can be silenced in settings).

 ### 6.3 Message Forwarding